 When you’re done celebrating with friends and family, consider a pre-MBA internship!
 Why?
 These programs can provide you with a network at your target post-MBA employer before you even step foot on campus, giving you a crucial edge over your new peers.

 In the same way your stellar application essays set you apart from the crowd during application season, your pre-MBA internship helps you stand out at B-School.

 Well, it’s an internship that happens before your MBA.

 That’s the easy answer, but actually “pre-MBA” programs break down into TWO distinct categories which can be a biiiiiit confusing.
+No worries though, our best MBA admissions consultants are here to help.
 Pre-MBA internships programs are indeed “before your MBA,” but some of them are proper internships lasting 1-3 months, while others are introductory programs, lasting only a few weeks or days.